-Join Dan Gookin for an in-depth discussion in this video Creating mulitdimensional arrays, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Creating mulitdimensional arrays, part of Learning C.

 - The typical array in the C language…is simply a series of variables.…All of the same type marching off together.…But not every type of data is a single line.…Sometimes you have to deal with a grid.…In that case, you enter into the realm…of the multidimensional array.…This movie uncovers the mystery…of the multidimensional array.…You'll learn how to configure such an array,…and access its values.…You'll also see how multidimensional arrays…apply to strings.…

 To visualize a multidimensional array, think of a grid.…You have rows and columns.…The array is declared at line 8.…Two sets of square brackets are used.…One for each dimension in the array.…So grid is an integer array.…It's effectively a two-dimensional array.…Lines 12-14 use a nested loop to fill each array…element with a value 0, initializing the array.…